ESSS/qt_style_sheet_inspector/README.rst

 Observation
 -----------

-    It need PyQt5 to work but it doesn't have it as a dependency.
+    It needs PyQt5 to work, but it doesn't have it as a dependency.

 * Free software: MIT license